Equilibrium thermodynamic properties of binary hard-sphere mixtures from integral equation theory: Introduction

 The organization of this paper is as follows.
-In Section II we discuss theoretical formulation of the IE method for multicomponent mixture and thermodynamic quantities which we will compute.
-In Section III we present our results and discussion, which is followed by conclusions.
+In the first section the Introduction is presented.
+The following two sections discuss about theoretical formulations of the IE method for multicomponent mixture and thermodynamic quantities, which we will compute, and of our numerical results and their discussions, respectively.
+Then a conclusion follows.